Countries

 Armenian vs Kirundi Difficulty

 The Armenian vs Kirundi difficulty level basically depends on the number of Armenian Alphabets and Kirundi Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Armenian and Kirundi are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Armenian and Kirundi, which language is harder to learn?
-Time required to learn Armenian is 44 weeks while to learn Kirundi time required is Not Available.
+Time required to learn Armenian is 44 weeks while to learn Kirundi time required is 36 weeks.